testmycode/tmc-server/Installation.md

 You can view the site settings from the file `config/site.defaults.yml`.
 If you want to change the settings for the site, create a new file `config/site.yml` and define the changes there (notice: you do not need to copy the entire file.
 Settings not in `site.yml` will be looked up from `site.defaults.yml`).

 Initialize the database with `rake db:create && rake db:schema:load`
+Note: run `rake db:seed` to initialize admin account

 #### Build sandbox